Graffino/GulpFlow/README.md

 Run:

-1. `yarn run check-npm-updates` to check for node modules updates
+1. `npm run check-npm-updates` to check for node modules updates
-2. `yarn run check-npm-updates` to check for node modules updates
+2. `npm run check-npm-updates` to check for node modules updates
-3. `yarn run update-npm-modules` to update package.json with the new node module versions and install all non-breaking module updates.
+3. `npm run update-npm-modules` to update package.json with the new node module versions and install all non-breaking module updates.
-4. `yarn run update-bower-modules` to update bower.json with the new bower module versions and install all non-breaking module updates.
+4. `npm run update-bower-modules` to update bower.json with the new bower module versions and install all non-breaking module updates.

 ## DISCLAIMER

 We know it's not complete, not well documented.
-We're working on it :).
 You'll need knowledge of node, gulp, bower and Stylus to master this.